erica-prog/Airbnb-factors-prices-project/README.md

 We used Python and Jupyter Notebook to analyse the datasets.
 The first thing we focused on was cleaning the data to remove erroneous, irrelevant, incorrectly formatted or duplicated information that would negatively influence our analysis and exploration.
 The steps we followed are detailed in the code, but the main things we focused on were dropping unwanted columns and null values or inconsistent entries from certain columns, converting data types where applicable as well as limiting prices.
 We were careful not to manipulate data too much but instead ensured that the data was cleaned only to the extent that it could be more easily and appropriately analysed, which was especially important as our project relied heavily on graphs.

-This was followed by data exploration and modelling using the matplotlib and seaborn packages through the plotting of graphs such as bar charts and and maps.
-We analysed each factor separately - these included the number of bedrooms, location, the number of listings per host, the availability of the airbnb and so on - by determining their effect on the median price of the Airbnb listing.
+This was followed by data exploration and modelling using the Matplotlib and Seaborn packages through the plotting of graphs such as bar charts and and maps.
+We analysed each factor separately - these included the number of bedrooms, location, the number of listings per host, the availability of the Airbnb and so on - by determining their effect on the median price of the Airbnb listing.
 While we originally plotted graphs of factors against mean prices, we eventually decided to use median prices, which we found to be a better measure because it is less skewed by extreme values.
 Even after reducing the maximum price from £16700 to £1000, the range of prices which starts from £7 is still very wide, and thus median prices provide a more faithful representation.

 As delineated in our code, we chose graph types based on what we felt suited the data best and that enabled us to visualise it and determine a correlation in the most appropriate way, whether it was a map, bar or scatter plot.